 Millet’s resistance to drought is perhaps the reason for its popularity in ancient times and its spread to Europe by 5000 B.C.

 Despite the 5000 year difference in adapting this whole grain as a staple food, millet porridge is considered a traditional food in Russia as well as China!
 Use of millet is also widespread in Africa, like the grain teff, likely due to the drought prone climate.

 Millet Bread: A Logical Substitute for Wheat

 The protein structure of millet is quite similar to wheat.
 The one glaring exception is that millet is a non gluten grain.
 Wheat contains copious amounts of this hard to digest plant protein.

-When millet flour is used for baking bread, the resulting loaf is light, white, and quite similar in texture to wheat bread.
+When plain millet flour is used for baking bread (as opposed to homemade gluten free flour or a healthy gluten free flour mix from the store), the resulting loaf is light, white, and quite similar in texture to wheat bread.
 As a result, people who wish to avoid gluten tend to immediately gravitate to millet bread as the most logical and palatable substitute.